pydoit/doit-tmp-doc/_sources/reference/index.rst.txt

         doit subcommand used to invoke clean task actions

     command list
-        doit subcommand used to list avaialble tasks and subtasks
+        doit subcommand used to list available tasks and subtasks

     command ignore
         doit subcommand used to temporarily disable check of a task results.